+McCoin Scholarship Fund Drive begins The Richard McCoin permanent fund is at \$10,600 at the present, with this investment a perpetual gift of \$500.00 can be made annually.
+The committee would like to increase the permanent fund so that the scholarship amount can be more in the future.
 Raw Courage Bull Riding coming to Mt.
 Vernon The "Raw Courage Bull Riding Tour" will be in Mt.
 Vernon on Saturday, May 3 at 8:00 p.m., sponsored by Doc's Steak Out.
-The Richard McCoin permanent The committee would like to in- Fifty bull riders will compete against fifty rank bulls to determine who is the best bull rider.
-Bull riding, one of the most dangerous sporting events in the world, includes '1,700 pounds of loose skin, muscle, hoof and horns competing against the athletic, professional col- National Bank, Jake Broadway, Dale Miller, Albert McCoin, Jorene Car-Any help you might will be apprelege educated bull riders from the University of Nerves and Steel.
-Everyone is invited to come out to see the fireworks, smoke, spotlights, hooves and horns and see who will be the Bull Riding Champion of Mt.
+Fifty bull riders will compete against fifty rank bulls to determine who is the best bull rider.
+Bull riding, one of the most dangerous sporting events in the world, includes '1,700 pounds of loose skin, Donations to this fund may be made to Hugh Jeffus at Community National Bank, Jake Broadway, Dale Miller, Albert McCoin, Jorene Carpenter or Becky McCoin.
+Any help you might will be appreciated by student recipients in the future. lege educated bull riders from the Everyone is invited to come out to the Bull Riding Champion of Mt.
 Vernon.